Feature Identification via the Empirical NTK: Introduction

 \section{Introduction}

-Mechanistic interpretability seeks to understand how neural networks process information at inference time (\cite{olah2020zoom}).
+Mechanistic interpretability aims to reverse-engineer how neural networks process information at inference time \citep{olah2020zoom}.
 A major open question is to understand how neural networks represent learned features.
-Operationally, suppose that an input to a model can either exhibit a particular human-interpretable property (e.g. the color red, a dog snout) or not.
+Operationally, suppose that an input $x$ to a model can either exhibit a particular human-interpretable property (e.g. a certain grammatical construct or sentiment in a natural language context window) or not.
 Neural networks often seem to learn to detect such properties.
-For example, they can be probed to classify the presence or absence of such properties after pretraining with higher-than-chance accuracy (\cite{alain2016understanding}).
-We would like to understand how they do so internally, by finding functions of a model's activations and weights that detect the presence of the property with high sensitivity and specificity.
+For example, they can be probed to classify the presence or absence of such properties after pretraining with higher-than-chance accuracy \citep{alain2016understanding}.
+We would like to understand how they do so by finding a function of the model's activations and weights \be F(\mbox{model activations/parameters},x) \rightarrow \mathbb{R} \ee that detects the presence of the property with high sensitivity and specificity.

-It's a priori unclear how to ``guess" a good candidate answer.
-One strategy is to look to theories of deep learning.
-If there existed a hypothetical complete theory that allowed us to ``reverse-compile" any model into human-interpretable code, it would (by definition) solve this problem by telling us which effective features a model uses and how they interact to produce the input-output map (\cite{olahessay}).
-Instead of a complete theory however, at present we have several nascent theories that each explain some modest aspects of what neural networks may be doing, in some corners of the parameter space. \footnote{See e.g. the examples on page 13 of \cite{sharkey2025open}. }